Dental Care For Everyone!

 Treatments will take two appointments as the carefully moulded part to replace your tooth needs to be crafted in a dental laboratory.
 On your first visit, your dentist will take a mould of the tooth, which will be used to create the inlay or onlay.
 Your finished inlay or onlay will then be carefully fitted during your second appointment.

 What are the Advantages of Inlays or Onlays?

-- Stable, long-lasting and abrasion-resistant solution
+- Stable, long-lasting and abrasion-resistant

 - Even seriously damaged teeth can be saved using onlays